Wednesday, 17 December 2008

 Sarah Jaffe is an outstanding 22 year old from Texas.
 Her music is lingering and leaves you deeply affected.
 Jaffe manages to create unique material that hosts her distinctive vocal ability brilliantly.

-ade a little escapade to Wireless Festival, and in between the rain and an Emma Watson sighting, Sarah played a wonderful set.
+She recently made a little escapade to Wireless Festival, and in between the rain and an Emma Watson sighting, Sarah played a wonderful set.

 Personally, what most struck me about Sarah was how human she seems.
 The songs incorporate alot of mixed emotion and differ immensely in some cases, some drift along beautifully and there are others that bear their teeth and pound the pavement 'til it breaks.